 Lenders are not requiring in-house appraisal visits for the duration of public health restrictions.
 Normally, an appraiser will go to the property and write a report to the lender that shows that the property has value to support the mortgage loan.
 Solved!

 This is the purchase contract that is written after the home inspection.
 Attorneys are available to complete these without face-to-face meetings.
 Deposits that go with this contract can be transferred electronically or mailed.
 No problem.
 Solved!

-A professional home inspection is a vital part of the buying process.
+Professional home inspection is a vital part of the buying process.
 There is no easy solution for keeping this right for buyers without causing delays at this time.
+Buyers may:

 - Keep the contingency for a home inspection active, and get it done before closing.

 - Set an inspection contingency date for the first reasonable day, then get extensions as needed.

 - Both of the above have risks for buyers and sellers.
 The purchase may fall through based on the home inspection.
 Normally, inspections happen soon after the offer.
 If an inspection happens later, the seller has had their property off the market longer.
 The buyer may incur attorney’s fees and lending fees before the inspection.
 We normally help buyers reduce the possibility for paying fees on properties that they don’t end up buying.

 Inspectors are not essential workers, so there will be no inspections until the public health restrictions are lifted.
 (In Massachusetts, that is April 6).